AdobeDocs/experience-platform.en/help/segmentation/api/previews-and-estimates.md

 # Previews and estimates endpoints guide

-As you develop your segment definition, you can use the estimate and preview tools within [!DNL Adobe Experience Platform] to view summary-level information to help ensure you are isolating the expected audience. **Previews** provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect. **Estimates** provide statistical information on a segment definition, such as the projected audience size and confidence interval.
+As you develop your segment definition, you can use the estimate and preview tools within [!DNL Adobe Experience Platform] to view summary-level information to help ensure you are isolating the expected audience. **Previews** provide paginated lists of qualifying profiles for a segment definition, allowing you to compare the results against what you expect. **Estimates** provide statistical information on a segment definition, such as the projected audience size, confidence interval, and error standard deviation.

 ## Getting started